BasicComputation/x64-lecture/B08 - Input and output of text.md

 ```
 First you see the return type of puts. int = signed 32 bit value.
 Return values are found in 'A' register, so eax. <br>
 Within parentheses you see the arguments of puts: first the type (const char*) and then the name of the argument (str) <br>
-char* means address of data of size byte.
+char* means address of data of size signed byte.
 The * signify address while char is the data type at the address. <br>
 const means here that puts will be restricted in writing to the address.

 So how does puts know when to stop printing out characters? <br>